madskjeldgaard/awesome-supercollider/readme.md

 - [PolyBuf](https://github.com/madskjeldgaard/PolyBuf) - Easily load and access a bunch of audio files into collections of buffers in SuperCollider

 ### Patterns
+- [Repetition.sc](https://github.com/lvm/Repetition.sc) - A set of tools to build a Stream of Events using symbols and a sort of language in the language

 ### Maths
 ### Immersive audio
 - [The Ambisonic Toolkit](https://github.com/ambisonictoolkit/atk-sc3) - Toolkit for working with spatial sound in the ambisonic domain